-Are you interested in adding a COACH HOUSE or some sort of Laneway Housing to your property in Courtenay, Comox or Cumberland?
-We can facilitate the entire process.
-Please take a few minutes to read this page and our Project Guide, then contact us to begin the discussion.
+Interested in adding laneway housing to your property in Courtenay, Comox, Cumberland or the Comox Valley Regional District?
+We are experienced, knowledgable and can facilitate the entire process.
+Please take a few minutes to read this page and our Project Guide, then contact us to take the next step.

-Depending on where you live, your municipality may call a small, detached, rear yard dwelling unit a laneway house, garden suite, carriage house, coach house, small suite, accessory dwelling unit, detached secondary dwelling, detached secondary suite, guest cottage or granny flat.
-These are all names for the same thing – a small self-contained unit with a full kitchen, bathroom, living, sleeping and storage areas in a building that is separate from the main house on the lot.
-These small homes can be rented out or used by yourself, family and guests.
+Depending on where you live, a small, detached, rear yard dwelling might be called a laneway house, garden suite, carriage house, coach house, small suite, accessory dwelling unit, detached secondary suite, guest cottage or granny flat.
+These are all names for the same thing – a small self-contained building with kitchen, bathroom, living, sleeping and storage areas separate from the main house on a lot.

-A small rear yard house that provides extra accommodation on your lot for relatives, guests or tenants.
-Efficiently designed, these 400 – 1000 square foot homes provide all the comforts of a larger space in an affordable and energy efficient home.
+When efficiently designed, these 400 – 1000 square foot homes can provide all the comforts of a larger space in an affordable, energy efficient package.

-• A retirement residence for yourself, while you rent out your main house or share it with your children
+- Create a retirement residence for yourself, while you rent out your main house.

-• An affordable way for your relatives or children to build a small house that meet their needs
+- Provide an affordable way for a family member to build a small house that meet their needs.

-• Putting extra yard space to good use
+- Put extra yard space to good use generating cash flow.

-• A home office or studio that can be used for accommodation in the future
+- Add a home office, workshop or studio that can be used for accommodation in the future.

 What is a Good Laneway House Property?